 WHAT TO EXPECT AFTER BLEPHAROPLASTY SURGERY

-The morning after the surgery, Dr. Deniz Gerecci will see the patient in-clinic to check the incisions and go over wound care.
+The week after the surgery, Dr. Deniz Gerecci will see the patient in-clinic to check the incisions and go over wound care.
 The most important aspect of eyelid surgery is following the moisturization protocol.
 You will continue to use lubricating drops and gel throughout the healing period.
 If sutures are used on the outside of the eyelids, they are removed on day seven following the surgery— otherwise, all the sutures on the internal eyelid will dissolve on their own.
 During the first week following your surgery, you can expect some swelling, blurry vision, and bruising around the eyes.
 This is usually resolved by the end of the first week.
 Makeup may be worn after day 10 to cover any residual bruising.
 Swelling and blurry vision continue to improve over the first month.
 Patients usually have minimal downtime of one to two weeks before returning to work, and we ask those patients traveling from out-of-town to stay in the region for routine checks during this time period.
 Contact lenses can also be worn after the two week mark.

 ARE THERE NON-SURGICAL ALTERNATIVES TO BLEPHAROPLASTY?